 - Then have the kids measure their buildings and compare who has the tallest tower.
 The person or team who has the tallest tower gets one point.

-- Add up all the points and give out the medals!
-We actually just cheered for the winners but here are three sources for creative ways to make your own Olympic medals:
+10. Add up all the points and give out the medals!
+We actually just cheered for the winners but here are two sources for creative ways to make your own Olympic medals:

 This post is part of KCAdventures 50+ Olympic Activities for Kids event.
 Be sure to stop by and see all the amazingly creative ideas.